d12frosted/elpa-mirror/melpa/rigid-tabs-readme.txt

+`rigid-tabs-mode' fixes the visual alignment of TABs in diff buffers without actually changing the content of the buffer.

 `rigid-tabs-mode' "rigidifies" all TABs in the current buffer, preserving their initial width but making them non-flexible just like a block of spaces.
 This allows TABs to be moved around without changing width.